 When arranging your energy supply we will provide data to one or more energy suppliers (eg. British Gas, Scottish Power, Opus) in order to provide a quote and ultimately to arrange an energy contract for you.

-When arranging your insurance policy, we may provide data to one or more insurers or underwriters (eg. LV, Ageas, Chapman & Stacey) in order to provide a quote, ensure that an insurance policy covers your needs and ultimately to arrange an insurance policy for you.
+When arranging your insurance policy, we may provide data to one or more insurers, brokers or underwriters (eg. LV, Ageas, Chapman & Stacey) in order to provide a quote, introduce you to a specialist product provider (life insurance, motor insurance), ensure that an insurance policy covers your needs or ultimately to arrange an insurance policy for you.

 Financial Services Providers